Mickey's Not So Scary Halloween Party at Magic Kingdom at Disney World

 The parade, set to the catchy, upbeat “Boo To You” song, is full of energetic performers, spectacular floats and tons of favorite Disney characters.
 If you love villains, you won’t be disappointed – but there are plenty of positive characters, too.

-Check out the parade we took at a Mickey’s Not So Scary Halloween Party we went to in August this year:
+Check out the parade we took at a Mickey’s Not So Scary Halloween Party we went to in August of 2025:

-The 2023 parade includes such favorites as Minnie Mouse, Clarabelle Cow, and Daisy Duck (in brand new Halloween costumes – dressed as the Sanderson Sisters from Hocus Pocus, no less!), Mickey Mouse, Rapunzel, Flynn Rider, Alice in Wonderland, Vanellope von Schweetz, Frontierland’s Country Bears and Adventureland’s own Pirates.
-Some new additions made an appearance as well, such as a new car for Cruella DeVille, Ursula with Flotsam and Jetsam, Gaston, and more!
+The 2025 parade included such favorites as Minnie Mouse, Mickey Mouse, Rapunzel, Flynn Rider, Alice in Wonderland, Vanellope von Schweetz, Cruella DeVille, Frontierland’s Country Bears and Adventureland’s own Pirates.
+Some new additions made an appearance as well, such as Mother Gothel.

 Vanellope Von Schweetz in Boo to You Parade in Frontierland in Disney World